fayazsoleymani/c_ohadii_GEM/README.md

 c_ohadii_GEM
 ├── code
-│   ├── functions      # contains the implementation of the main functions │   └── examples.m     # provides examples of how to use the functions
+│   ├── functions      # contains the implementation of the main functions
+|   ├── scripts        # includes the python scripts
+│   └── examples.m     # provides examples of how to use the functions
 ├── data               # the data, used or generated in the project ├── models             # the final conventional and enzyme-constrained GEMs